Updated: Nov 8

 We all know that climate change is a serious threat looming over us.
 On a global scale, climate change may alter local weather patterns, expand deserts, and cause sea level rise which could engulf coastal communities.
 However, it is important to keep in mind that, alongside these sweeping changes, climate change will impact every single species on an individual level... often in ways we may not anticipate...

 When we talk about climate change, we are referring to "Greenhouse gases" accumulating in unnaturally high concentrations in the atmosphere, which alter planetary temperature regulation.
 Greenhouse gases, including carbon dioxide (C02), methane, nitrous oxide and fluorinated gases, are released into the atmosphere by burning "fossil fuels", like coal, oil and natural gas.
 These gases trap heat which would normally reflect out into space and cause air temperatures to rise.
-The average air temperature is predicted to rise by as much as 2 - 5°C in less than 100 years (Meehl et al, 2007).
+As a result, the average air temperature is predicted to rise by as much as 2 - 5°C in less than 100 years (Meehl et al, 2007).

-Whatsmore, these gases can dissolve into the oceans and cause the pH of the water to drop.
+Atmospheric changes can also affect the oceans.
+These gases can dissolve into the oceans and cause the pH of the water to drop.
 This is known as "ocean acidification".
 The pH (a measure of how acidic or alkaline a substance is) of the ocean is predicted to drop by as much 0.14 - 0.5 units of pH by the year 2100 (Meehl et al, 2007).

 These findings highlight the major problem with speculating how climate change will affect different animals... it is very difficult to predict!
-Scientists can do their best to assess how changing conditions may affect individual species, but in reality the effects will wary depending on location and lifestyle, and we do not know for sure exactly how CO2 levels will change over the upcoming decades.
+Scientists can do their best to assess how changing conditions may affect individual species, but in reality the effects will wary depending on location and lifestyle, and we do not know forsure exactly how CO2 levels will change over the upcoming decades.
 The only way to ensure that climate change does not have a detrimental impact on marine life will be to stop greenhouse gas emissions as much as possible.
 We must all try to reduce our energy uses and move towards being more sustainable as soon as we possibly can.

 Is there something you could do in your daily life to reduce your carbon footprint?